CAAPIM/gateway-ansible-playbook/README.md

 ## Inventories
-To use ansible, your inventories must be configured.
+To use Ansible, your inventories must be configured.
 Inventories are defined [here](/inventories), and the [sample inventory](/inventories/sample) is a good starting point.
 Several Environment templates have been created.
 To add machine to the inventories, edit the `hosts` file under each directory.